nishant676/Java-Code-Problems/Day-01/readme.md

 Output: 2
 Explanation: s can be split into "RL", "RRRLLRLL", each substring contains same number of 'L' and 'R'.

-### Note that s cannot be split into "RL", "RR", "RL", "LR", "LL", because the 2nd and 5th substrings are not balanced.
+**Note that s cannot be split into "RL", "RR", "RL", "LR", "LL", because the 2nd and 5th substrings are not balanced.**

+# Q3.Check If Two String Arrays are Equivalent

+## Given two string arrays word1 and word2, return true if the two arrays represent the same string, and false otherwise.
+A string is represented by an array if the array elements concatenated in order forms the string.

+**Example 1:**
+Input: word1 = ["ab", "c"], word2 = ["a", "bc"] Output: true
+Explanation:
+word1 represents string "ab" + "c" -> "abc" word2 represents string "a" + "bc" -> "abc" The strings are the same, so return true.

+**Example 2:**
+Input: word1 = ["a", "cb"], word2 = ["ab", "c"] Output: false
+word1[i] and word2[i] consist of lowercase letters